Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/microservice_architecture_overview/README.md

 ## Sub-task 2: Song Service

 The **Song Service** implements CRUD operations for managing song metadata records.
-The service uses the Resource ID as the primary key for metadata records, ensuring a direct one-to-one relationship between resources and their metadata.
+The service uses the Resource ID to uniquely identify each metadata record, establishing a direct one-to-one relationship between resources and their metadata.

 ---